Inner West Light Rail: Extension to Dulwich Hill

 In 2009, goods traffic on the line between Rozelle and Dulwich Hill ceased and in February 2010, the Keneally Government announced a 5.6 km extension of the light rail from Lilyfield to Dulwich Hill.

 Work to upgrade the track and remove the overhead wiring began in August 2010.
 The project received planning approval in February 2011.
 The extension was originally scheduled to open in 2012, but in September 2011 the newly elected O'Farrell Government announced that it would not open until 2014, and that the cost had risen from $120 million to $176 million.

 The Greenway walking and cycling path which was to run alongside much of the route was deferred.
 The new government blamed hasty planning by their predecessor for the delay and cost overruns, and the lack of an active transport masterplan for the deferral of the Greenway.

+The Greenway was revived in 2016 under the Baird Government with Federal funding support.
+A Masterplan was developed and at the end of 2023 construction was continuing, with a major link under Parramatta Road commencing.

 John Holland Group was announced as the successful tenderer for the infrastructure works on 31 May 2012, covering the design and construction of the nine stops, bridge works, signalling and power supply.
 The extension opened on 27 March 2014.